christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-The residual stream in a transformer isn’t just about token embeddings; it’s an information highway that aggregates outputs from previous attention heads and MLPs.
+The residual stream in a transformer isn’t just about processing token embeddings; it’s an information highway that aggregates outputs from previous attention heads and MLPs.
 Both attention heads and MLPs read from this stream, apply their edits, and then write the modified info back into the residual stream using linear operations (just simple addition).
-This linearity is key—it allows the input to any layer to be decomposed as the sum of contributions from various mechanisms across different layers.
+This linearity is key—it allows the input to any layer be decomposed as the sum of contributions from various mechanisms across different layers.

 By the later layers, the residual stream holds rich, high-level abstractions: syntactic structures, semantic relationships, and even summaries of phrases or entire sentences.
 This enables the model to map syntax onto semantics in a powerful way.
 Attention heads read from specific positions in the residual stream and write new information to target positions, which helps move abstract, context-heavy information around—independent of specific tokens.

 Going back to our period example, at the position of a period at the end of a sentence, the residual stream might hold a summary of the entire sentence rather than just the token embedding for the period itself.
 This layered representation is built up across attention blocks and MLPs, incorporating syntactic roles, semantic meanings, and sentence structure.
 Attention patterns help transfer these complex, high-level abstractions between positions, enabling the model to handle hierarchical structures.

-As the model processes information, each layer can access everything from **the residual stream but focuses on specific directions** that are relevant for the task.
+As the model processes information, each layer can access everything from the residual stream **but focuses on specific directions** that are relevant for the task based on the similarity of information held between mechanisms.
 After aligning with the directions it needs, the model writes the information to another mechanism.
-The flow of information between mechanisms depends on how similar the directions in the residual stream are to those in other components, guiding the movement of abstract information across the model.
+The flow of information between mechanisms depends on how similar the directions in the residual stream are, guiding the movement of abstract information across the model.

 More on how transformers process information using linear algebra <a href="https://youtu.be/wjZofJX0v4M?si=yzNyY0gmwQ892Z6P&t=747" title="3Blue1Brown" rel="nofollow">here.</a>

 <br>